Alphanovel App

 … Almost

-Alex was staring at Miranda over the rims of his specks as she caught up.
-“What the hell happened to you?”
+Alex stared at Miranda over the rims of his specs as she caught up.
+"What the hell happened to you?"

 "Are you blushing?"
 Trisha reached out a hand to annoyingly stroke her friend's face.